tareqraihan926/Digital-Forensics-Cyber-Crime-Investigations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Group of Persons do Sexual grooming of a Child.
-They engages in predatory conduct to prepare a child person for sexual activity at a later time.
-They communicate to befriend and establish a relationship by emotional connection with the child.
-In this case A person engages in predatory conduct to prepare a child person to befriend and attach with her and emotionally or systematically capture her social media id.
-Their connection was established via social media platforms.
-He has partners for grooming of a child .
+A forensic image of Lord Bouse's computer has been provided to you.
+A group of people grooms a child sexually.
+To get a youngster ready for eventual sexual involvement, they participate in predatory behavior.
+They interact with the child in an effort to become friends and build a bond through shared emotional experiences.
+In this instance, a person engages in predatory behavior to set up a youngster to become her friend, emotionally attach to her, and/or systematically take her social media account information.
+Social networking websites were used to establish their relationship.
+For the grooming of a child, he has partners.

 <p align="right">(<a href="#top">back to top</a>)</p>